swisscom/cf-default-app-ruby/README.md

 # CF Default App Ruby

-The default Ruby app that will be pushed in the Swisscom Application Cloud if no source code is provided
+The default Ruby app that will be pushed in the Swisscom Application Cloud if no source code is provided.

 Based on [Sinatra](http://www.sinatrarb.com/).